ts4z/barge.org/content/resources/chips/_index.md

 We've got images of each of the chip sets and a little bit of information on them.

-We even built a web site to collect it all.
-See [bargechips.org](https://www.bargechips.org).

-Then we realized we already *had* a web site.
-So we're migrating the content here, but we're not done yet.
-Because of this, this section is pretty well mangled.
-You might want to peruse bargechips.org for now.
+Then we realized we already *had* a web site, so we moved it all here.
+Please excuse the dust.

 If you're brave, [start with the gallery](gallery/)!

----

 Thanks to Patrick Milligan,
 [BR Pro Poker](https://brpropoker.com/)